bgermann/cforms2/readme.txt

 If you want to install another language, please choose its cell in the Development column, export it as Machine Object Message Catalog (.mo) and put it in the wp-content/languages/plugins directory.

-If your language is not available, you can find a list of the [translations for the original cforms version](http://web.archive.org/web/20141103044209/http://www.deliciousdays.com/cforms-plugin/), which also work with this fork.
-To use one of those files, please rename the cforms-?.mo file to cforms2-?.mo and put it in the wp-content/languages/plugins directory.

 == Roadmap ==